Unboxed-Software/solana-course/content/oracles.md

 }
 ```

-Notice that we use the `AccountLoader` here instead of the normal `Account` to deserialize the aggregator account.
-You probably noticed that the `AggregatorAccountData` is a very large data struct and we only have so much memory on the stack and heap for Solana programs. `AccountLoader` allows us to facilitate on demand zero copy deserialization for very large accounts without worrying about hitting stack or heap limits.
+Notice that we use the `AccountLoader` type here instead of the normal `Account` type to deserialize the aggregator account.
+Due to the size of `AggregatorAccountData`, the account uses what's called zero copy.
+This in combination with `AccountLoader` prevents the account from being loaded into memory and gives our program direct access to the data instead.
 When using `AccountLoader` we can access the data stored in the account in one of three ways:

 - `load_init` after initializing an account (this will ignore the missing account discriminator that gets added only after the user’s instruction code)
 - `load` when the account is not mutable
 - `load_mut` when the account is mutable

-Refer here for more information on [the `AccountLoader` type](https://docs.rs/anchor-lang/latest/anchor_lang/accounts/account_loader/struct.AccountLoader.html) or [Zero copy deserialization](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html).
-If you’d like to learn more, check out the [Advance Program Architecture lesson](./program-architecture.md) of this module where we touch on `Zero-Copy` and the `AccountLoader`.
+If you’d like to learn more, check out the [Advance Program Architecture lesson](./program-architecture.md) where we touch on `Zero-Copy` and `AccountLoader`.

-Once you’ve got passed in and deserialized the account, you can use your to utilize some methods defined on the `AggregatorAccountData` to get the most up to date result.
+With the aggregator account passed into your program, you can use it to get the latest oracle result.
+Specifically, you can use the type's `get_result()` method:

 ```rust
 // inside an Anchor program